Colonel March Investigates

-Karloff filmed bits of onscreen narration to help unite the three stories and these scenes are exclusive to the compilation film only.

 The Colonel March TV series premiered first in the United States from Dec.
 1954 to Spring of 1955, with a total of 26 episodes.
-It was only broadcast on television in England in 1955 on Associated Television (ITV London, weekends), broadcast on 26 consecutive Saturday evenings from September 24, 1955 until March 17, 1956.
+It was broadcast on television in England in 1955 on Associated Television (ITV London, weekends), on 26 consecutive Saturday evenings from September 24, 1955 until March 17, 1956.

 Plot

-Karloff, in black eye patch and cloak, is Colonel March: head of the Department of Queer Complaints at Scotland Yard.
-He is an investigator of unusual criminal cases and activities.
-The film sees him solve a bank robbery (for which an innocent man was framed) and two murders involving complex tricks and disguises.
+Colonel March, Head of the Department of Queer Complaints at Scotland Yard, is an investigator of unusual criminal cases and activities.
+The film sees him solve a bank robbery, for which an innocent man was framed, and two murders involving complex tricks and disguises.